 - Similar API to Moment.js – which means easier migration

-All date-time functions, used in our apps, are located in one service, called
+All date-time functions used in our apps are located in the service

 In general, having the date-time manipulation centralised in one place is a good practice.
-Additionally makes changes like this one possible without much effort.
+It makes changes like this one possible without much effort.

 - Make sure that the service is 100% covered with unit tests